What we do

 Why we do it

-Built for the scale of the car, the inner suburbs of Toronto and beyond are equipped with little infrastructure to support their increasing pedestrian usage.
+Built for the scale of the car, Toronto’s strip mall main streets are equipped with little infrastructure to support their increasing pedestrian usage.
 This disparity of design is an issue of social justice; as rents in Toronto’s walkable old city and along its transit lines increase, low income residents who are dependent on walking and public transportation are concentrating in the service-deficient, automobile-scale inner suburbs, where rents are more affordable.

 While the deficiency of pedestrian amenities such as seating, shade and crosswalks contributes to a lack of dignity for pedestrians navigating the inner suburbs, its worst consequence is the rise of pedestrian deaths in areas designed with the sole purpose of accommodating high-speed vehicular traffic.